-As used here, "trip" refers to the action of an individual speed-sensing unit in the ProTech 203 system as it de-energizes its voter relay, de-energizes the alarm relay, and turns on the TRIP LED.
+As used here, "trip" refers to the action of an individual speedsensing unit in the ProTech 203 system as it de-energizes the alarm relay, turns on the TRIP LED, and de-energizes its voter relays (deenergize-to-trip versions) or energizes its voter relays (energize-totrip versions).
 The trip cause becomes the currently displayed parameter.